evan69/Panorama/README.md

 ### Some other thing:

-There is a strange thing that Cubic convolution interpolation does worth than Bilinear Interpolation as for "hw.bmp" in the repository.
+There is a strange thing that Cubic convolution interpolation does worse than Bilinear Interpolation as for "hw.bmp" in the repository.
 Who can explain this?

 </font>